Pachysentis: Species

-P. gethi was originally described in 1950 by Machado-Filho infesting tayra (Eira barbara) in Pará and Rio de Janeiro, Brazil but this remained the only record until it was rediscovered in 2016 infesting the wild lesser grison (Galictis cuja), also in Rio de Janeiro, with different measurements.
+P. gethi was originally described in 1950 by Machado-Filho infesting tayra (Eira barbara) in Pará and Rio de Janeiro, Brazil but this remained the only record until it was rediscovered in 2016 infesting the wild lesser grison (Galictis cuja), also in Rio de Janeiro, with smaller measurements.
 The proboscis has 42 hooks without barbs arranged into six rows of four hooks followed by six rows of three hooks.
 The eight cement glands occur in pairs.
 The species is named after Dr. Geth Jansen.